codedragon/Puppy_career_talk/slides.md

-## Implicit Bias
+## Implicit Bias.<!-- .element: class="fragment" data-fragment-index="1" -->
-* Implicit bias is a bias that you are unaware of.
+* Implicit bias is a bias that you are unaware of.<!-- .element: class="fragment" data-fragment-index="2" -->
-* We are all affected by the culture we grow up in.
+* We are all affected by the culture we grow up in.<!-- .element: class="fragment" data-fragment-index="1" -->
-* Explicit beliefs and implicit bias can, and often do, conflict.
+* Explicit beliefs and implicit bias can, and often do, conflict.<!-- .element: class="fragment" data-fragment-index="1" -->

 [Take a test](https://implicit.harvard.edu/implicit/takeatest.html)